helderlinhares/redis-mysql-crud-api/README.md

 This is a simple example of an API Project using Kotlin to create, edit, delete and find an item.

-This project also uses Redis as a Memcached solution to optimize performance.
+This project was implemented as a Memcached spike, so it has some redundancies on cache functionalities.
+It also may need some refinements and additional unit tests.

 ### Technical Info